Centum and satem languages: Brugmann's identification of labialized and centum

-Discovery of Anatolian and Tocharian
+Discovery of Hittite and Tocharian

 When von Bradke first published his definition of the centum and satem sound changes, he viewed his classification as "the oldest perceivable division" in Indo-European, which he elucidated as "a division between eastern and western cultural provinces" (Kulturkreise).
 The proposed split was undermined by the decipherment of Hittite and Tocharian in the early 20th century.
 Both languages show no satem-like assibilation in spite of being located in the satem area.

 The proposed phylogenetic division of Indo-European into satem and centum "sub-families" was further weakened by the identification of other Indo-European isoglosses running across the centum–satem boundary, some of which seemed of equal or greater importance in the development of daughter languages.
 Consequently, since the early 20th century at least, the centum–satem isogloss has been considered an early areal phenomenon rather than a true phylogenetic division of daughter languages.